tenzir/tenzir/tools/bro-to-vast/README.md

 ## Usage

-VAST must be running prior to starting `bro-to-vast`.
-If VAST listens on the default port (42000), then you only need to invoke the binary:
+As illustrated above, `bro-to-vast` sits between Bro and VAST.
+If Bro and VAST run on the same machine, all you need to do is invoke the program:

     bro-to-vast

-Otherwise, you can provide a different port with the `-p` flag:
+VAST must be running prior prior to invocation.
+After connecting to VAST successfully, `bro-to-vast` creates a Broker endpoint and waits for Bro to connect.

+Both sides can be configured separately.
+To configure the VAST-facing side, use the options `--vast-address` (or `-A`) and `--vast-port` (or `-P`):

+    # Connect to a VAST node running at 10.0.0.1:55555.
+    bro-to-vast -A 10.0.0.1 -P 55555

+To configure the Bro-facing side, use the options `--broker-address` (or `-a`) and `--broker-port` (or `-p`):

+    # Wait for Bro to connect at 192.168.0.1:44444
-    bro-to-vast -p 44444
+    bro-to-vast -a 192.168.0.1 -p 44444

-After `bro-to-vast` connected to VAST successfully, connection attempts from Bro can succeed.

-The `bro-to-vast` bridge acts primarily as a "dumb" relay and does not contain much logic.
-Please consult the documentation of the Bro package [bro-vast][bro-vast] for concrete Bro use cases.

 [bro-vast]: https://github.com/tenzir/bro-vast